JCMexplains/writing-for-success-2023/textbook.md

 clauses:

 ![](image05.jpeg "Independent Clause: We went to the store, we bought the ingredients on our list, and then we went home")

-We went to the store.
-We bought the ingredients on our list, and then we went home.

 All complete sentences have at least one independent clause.
 You can identify an independent clause by reading it on its own and looking for